liddyjacob/MiniC/README.md

 ```
 ./parser tests/<filename>.mc
 ```
-*Note: The lexer was not complete before its due date, and recieved a low grade.
-It is now in working condition.*
+*Note: The lexer was not complete before its due date. but is now in working condition.*

 * Expression type checking is done in *expr\_typing.cpp*, with supplimentary files *expr\_rules.hpp* and *expr\_conv.hpp*